jesuslopezpino/ExampleQuery/README.md

 ### Prerequisites

-What things you need to install the software and how to install them:
+To install ExampleQuery you will need:

+* Git
 * Java 1.8
 * Maven 3.x

 ### Installing

-Install from source code
+To install ExampleQuery from source code you need to clone repository and install it in local maven repository.

 ```
 mkdir exampleQuery
 cd exampleQuery